AI-CodeOps/.github/profile/README.md

 CodeOps is not a collection of tool clones.
 It is a deeply connected platform where every component is aware of every other component:

-**Register a service** → ports are allocated from configurable ranges → database credentials are generated in the Vault → logging pipeline is configured in the Logger → an API test collection is generated in Courier → the full context is available to any AI agent via MCP.
+**Register a service** → ports are allocated from configurable ranges → database credentials are generated in the Vault → logging pipeline is configured in the Logger → an API test collection is generated in Courier → a service channel is created in Relay → Fleet knows how to start the container → the full context is available to any AI agent via MCP.
 Automatically, instantly, with zero manual wiring.

 **Update a convention** → every developer's next AI session reflects the change → every project across the organization follows the new standard → no propagation delay, no stale copies, no "which version of CONVENTIONS.md is current?"

-**Run an audit** → findings are stored centrally → remediation tasks are generated as Claude Code prompts → tasks can be pushed to Jira → AI executes the fixes → the next audit confirms they landed.
+**Run an audit** → findings are stored centrally → results auto-post to the project's Relay channel → remediation tasks are generated as Claude Code prompts → tasks can be pushed to Jira → AI executes the fixes → the next audit confirms they landed.
 The loop closes itself.

+**A container crashes** → Fleet detects the health failure → Logger records the event → a trap fires an alert to the service's Relay channel → the team discusses in a thread → the AI's next session sees both the logs and the team's discussion about what happened.

-**An AI session completes** → commit hashes, files changed, and test coverage are written back → the project's state is updated → the next session (any developer, any project) starts from the current state → the team activity feed shows what happened without requiring a standup.
+**An AI session completes** → commit hashes, files changed, and test coverage are written back → the project's state is updated → a summary auto-posts to the project's Relay channel → the next session (any developer, any project) starts from the current state → the team knows what happened without requiring a standup.

 No combination of separate SaaS products provides this integrated view, because they were never designed to share context with each other or with AI agents.